 During the hours of 7:00 am - 10:pm, there is at least one direct care staff for every four residents (1:4 ratio).
 During the hours of 10:00pm - 7:00am, there is at least one staff to every six residents (1:6 ratio).
-While these staffing levels are always maintained in compliance with licensing regulations, the actual staffing ratios for Casa de Amparo averages approximately 1:3 with the lowest ratios during daytime and evening hours when there are the greatest number of residential and clinical staff on-site.
+While these staffing levels are always maintained in compliance with Community Care Licensing regulations, the actual staffing ratios for Casa de Amparo is much lower due to the integrated support of additional clinical staff, management, and support staff.
+Communication takes place in a variety of ways including communication logs in each cottage suite, observation note documentation, use of walkie-talkies, mobile and land-line phones, email, in-person dialogue, team meetings, training, and shift changes.